ManishKalaPHD/lossfunctions/README.md

 ## Implemented Loss Functions (Paper-Aligned)

-This section follows the exact structure used in the **Loss functions for operational avalanche forecasting ** Section of the paper.
+This section follows the exact structure used in the **Loss functions for operational avalanche forecasting** section of the paper.

 ### 1 Binary Cross-Entropy (BCE)